alliums/melakarta-ragas/README.md

 The 72 Melakarta Ragas of Carnatic music expressed in the form of interval ratios.

-~
-Yeah, it's a mess, i'm working on it.
-~

 Check the [wiki](https://github.com/alliums/melakarta-ragas/wiki) for information about this project and future goals.

 ratios from: